robotage/SyntroPiApps/SyntroPiNav/README.md

         SyntroPiNav

 The GUI window should pop up and display the IMU data.
-This mode can also be used for calibrating the compass.
+This mode can also be used for calibrating the compass and accelerometers.
+Refer to the instructions in the RTIMULib repo (especially Calibration.pdf) for details on how to calibrate the compass and accelerometers.
+SyntroPiNav calibrates the IMU in exactly the same way as RTIMULibDemo.

 #### Console mode